As of Summer 2019, the Epson Expression Premium XP-60 is no longer available from the manufacturer.

 The Expression has a fairly nice interface with a large screen that clearly displays menus.
 It would be easier to navigate through those menus if it were a touchscreen, but alas you must navigate with a set of arrow buttons instead.
 This isn't a huge deal, but can definitely feel a bit tedious compared to the touchscreen models.
 The Expression also has a USB port for printing from a flash drive, and is one of the few models we've encountered that also has an SD card slot.

 Where the Expression really lost some points was in its initial setup.
-It was the only printer we used that forced was to print out multiple test pages (pictured below), and then manually enter feedback based on how those test pages looked.
+It was the only printer we used that forced us to print out multiple test pages (pictured below), and then manually enter feedback based on how those test pages looked.
 This is a one time process, but we definitely didn't expect to have to sit down with the printer for 35 minutes to get it up and running.

 Graphics and Photos